PokeNavBot/pokenav-documentation/_sources/trainer.md.txt

    ``$team mystic``, Anyone, Guild, "Sets your team role on the current server."
    ``$tus trade-sent-notification``, Anyone, Guild / DM, "Toggles whether you receive a notification when you show interest in a trade."
    ``$tus auto-join-screenshot``, Anyone, Guild / DM, "Toggles whether to automatically join a raid created via screenshot."
-   ``$set-companion-accounts``, Anyone, Guild / DM, "Sets the number of companion accounts to use for each raid."
+   ``$set-companion-trainers``, Anyone, Guild / DM, "Sets the number of companion trainers to use for each raid."
    ``$share-quota``, Anyone, Guild, "Shares your quota with the server (only available to Patreon subscribers)."
    ``$unshare-quota``, Anyone, Guild / DM, "Stops sharing your quota any server."